25 Awesome Customer Service Tips You Must Employ in 2021

 Day 1: Your team exhibits enthusiasm and courtesy.

-The team offer discount coupons.
+The team offers discount coupons.

 Day 50: